 Commencing at the lower end of the school, we have focused on the collection and analysis of assessment data, so as to deeply understand the learning needs and personal strengths of students within the ten, Year 7 homegroups.

-Meanwhile, much of the existing enhancement at Gleneagles SC has continued this year with students nominating to be part of interschool debating teams through the Debating Association of Victoria, the Monash University Engineering Project, Chess Club and Reading Club.
+Meanwhile, much of the existing enhancement at Gleneagles SC has continued this year with students nominating to be part of interschool debating teams through the Debating Association of Victoria, and Book Club.
 Students have had opportunites to evaluate their skills against a broader cohort of students by taking part in competitions at state, national and international levels.
 This year, groups of teacher and self-selected students have entered the ICAS Science and English competitions run by the University of NSW, while many have also chosen to sit the Australian Mathematics Competition.

 There have also been many opportunities for students to take part in domain-based enrichment through excursions, incursions and activities.